mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

     In combination with the type element field, it can be determined for example, whether a column is a BLOB or TEXT field:

+.. versionadded:: 1.1.0
+    The parameter table_name, original_column_name and original_table_name are an
+    extension to the PEP-249 DB API standard.

   .. code-block:: python

     if cursor.description[0][1] == FIELD_TYPE.BLOB: